Duke City Hamfest Early Registration is Ending Soon

-New!!!
-General Licensing In-Class Summary in November - Larry Goga AE5CZ, lead instructor of the Frank Warren Instructor Group, has announced that their next 32-hour in-class General licensing summary will be over two weekends in November.
-[It is called a summary as the instructors expect that the students will have already read the manual and taken a few practice exams].
-If you are interested in taking the class, please contact Larry at AE5CZ@arrl.com and ask to be placed on his list.
-There is no charge for the class.
+General Licensing Class Summary Update - Larry Goga AE5CZ, lead instructor of the Frank Warren Instructor Group, has announced that its next General licensing class summary to be over two weekends in November.
+They are November 15-16 and November 22-23, 2025.
+Classes will be held in the clubhouse of the Vineyard 55 Plus Community, 6118 Edith Blvd NE (between Montano Blvd and Osuna Rd).
+Larry calls the class a summary as in preparation to the class(es), students are expected to have read the manual (10th edition), study guide and taken several online practice exams.
+There is no charge for the class other than the cost of the two books.
+If you are interested in taking the class, please contact Larry now at AE5CZ@arrl.com and ask to be placed on his list.
 For more details, Click Here.

 Getting Started in Ham Radio - A page has been added to the Become a Ham tab titled Getting Started in Ham Radio.
 Thanks to Pete Stine for this write up to help those interested in becoming a licensed Amateur Radio Operator.